 Alan and his new pup Mikey are completely smitten with each other.
 In fact, the whole family loves this precious little guy.

 Bailey (right) is settling into his new home and has found a great friend in his new pal Apollo (left).
 These two pups can't get enough of each other.
 Bailey goes everywhere with his new family, already feels comfortable sleeping in bed with his parents, and even the cats don't mind having this guy around.
 Another WOOF! success story.

 Sophie (pictured in the middle) loves her new family and canine companions.
 As they say, three's a party!

-This wonderful family adopted not one but two WOOF! rescue pups.
-Bailey and Winnie (formerly Twinkie) are now receiving plenty of care and attention from their new owners and these dogs enjoy roaming the backyard of their suburban NJ home.
-Bailey and Winnie had no reservations sleeping in bed with their owners on the first night at their forever home.
+Winnie (formerly Twinkie) is now receiving plenty of care and attention from her new owners and we are told that she enjoys roaming the backyard of her suburban NJ home.
+Winnie had no reservations sleeping in bed with her new parents on the first night at her forever home.
 Love at first sight!

 Gertie's new parents, Ellen and Paul, report that she has been enjoying exploring her new home since being adopted.
 In their note to WOOF!, this couple wrote "thank you for bringing her into our lives and the hard work (that) goes into rescuing all the dogs you help find new families."

 Dakota’s new mother tells WOOF! that her darling girl is one of the cutest, sweetest, most loving pups.
 She is fond of everyone including other dogs, children, and doormen.
 Dakota has already made two new friends in her building, a husky pup and Shepard.
 Dakota’s mom said that her new canine companion brings her so much joy, love, giggles and non-stop fun every day and she will forever be grateful to WOOF! for her new dog.